spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-paid-storage-transfer/index.html.md

 Future product features that allow transfer of data will also be incorporated into the transfer usage count, when available.

 **Q. Can I proactively monitor and reduce my transfer usage?**
 A. Viewing transfer usage is not yet available.
-Until the usage report is available on the Group Settings Usage `Quota Page`, transfer limits will not be programmatically enforced.
+Until the usage report is available on the Group Settings Usage `Quota Page`, transfer limits will not be programmatically applied.
 If your usage is significantly high, the GitLab team will reach out to you to help manage your usage.

 ### Purchasing additional Storage and Transfer